darshan090/email-fetcher/README.md

 👤 Author
 ----------
-The GFG Auth Project was created by [Your Name](https://github.com/your-username).
+The GFG Auth Project was created by [Darshan Jariwala](https://github.com/darshan090)).

 📝 License
 ----------